Tools and Resources That I Use

 Courses and tutorials

-Last, but not least, for those who are further down their web publishing journey, or are looking to flip site, I have tried out these –
+Last but not least, for those who are further down their web publishing journey or are looking to flip sites, I have tried out these –

-The Website Flipping Course by Mushfiq Sarker – Mushfiq has purchased, improved and sold (i.e. flipped) hundreds of websites.
-He’s a great guy all around and knows what he’s doing.
+The Website Flipping Course by Mushfiq Sarker—Mushfiq has purchased, improved, and sold (i.e. flipped) hundreds of websites.
+He’s a great guy and knows what he’s doing.
 I took this course recently to assess the potential of selling some of our sites.
 I’ll publish a detailed review soon.

 AI Writing and Content Production